Kwadwo Nkansah

 Kwadwo Nkansah (born 15 April 1987), professionally known as Lil Win, is a Ghanaian artist, musician, actor, and comedian.
 He is the founder and director of Great Minds International School in Kumasi, in the Ashanti Region of Ghana.

 Early life and education

-Nkansah was born to Madam Adwoa Afrah and Mr. Kwadwo Boadi Nkansah.
+Lil Win was born to Madam Adwoa Afrah and Mr. Kwadwo Boadi Nkansah.
 He grew up with six siblings in Kwaman, in the Ashanti Region of Ghana.
 He hails from Ahenkro Kwaman in the Ashanti Region.
 He attended junior high school in Kenyasi Abrem but dropped out of primary school in the sixth grade and did not continue his education.
 For a long time, he was known to only possess basic education until he went back to school to further his education at Abbeam Institute of Technology in Kasoa.

-In an interview on 23 August 2023 with Kwame Nkrumah Tikese on Okay FM, Nkansah revealed that local leaders had encouraged him to consider running for office.
+In an interview on 23 August 2023 with Kwame Nkrumah Tikese on Okay FM, Lil Win revealed that local leaders had encouraged him to consider running for office.
 They believed his substantial fan base made him a viable candidate for the Afigya Kwabere South parliamentary seat.